ionic-team/ionic-docs/src/pages/appflow/devapp.md

 Once the latest CLI is installed, run `ionic serve --devapp` in the app of your choice on your computer and let it finish building.
 Next, open your iOS or Android device and connect to _the same network_ as your computer (through Wi-Fi).
 Open the DevApp, and you should see your local app show up in the list.

+> Note that currently you might need to run `ionic cordova prepare` with th default project before running `ionic serve --devapp` in order to copy the cordova assets to prepare the native build for the mobile platform.

 ## CORS

 If your web requests are failing, you may be running into issues with